-The tour to Andalusia & Mediterranean Coast includes:
+Escorted Tour to Andalusia & Mediterranean Coast (7 days) from Madrid includes:

 Guided visits in Cordoba, Seville, Granada (Alhambra Palace & Generalife Gardens) and Barcelona / Tour Escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast and 3 dinners / City tax in Barcelona / Travel insurance.

 |PRICE PER PERSON IN EUROS (SEASON 2022 – 2023)|